WebOrigami/docs/src/eg/intro.md

 ## Invoke a function

 One of the sample files, `greet.js`, defines a JavaScript function.
+If you ask `eg` for `greet.js`, it returns the contents of that file:

 ```console
 $ eg greet.js